curly-brace/Godot-3.0-Noise-Shaders/README.md

 # Different noise shaders For Godot Engine 3.0

 A port of https://github.com/ashima/webgl-noise

-You can use those noises in your gdscripts using the technique showed here: https://github.com/curly-brace/Godot-Simplex
+You can use those noises in your gdscripts using the technique shown here: https://github.com/curly-brace/Godot-Simplex

 Consists of: